BerliozFramework/BerliozDocs/advanced/cli.md

 ## Default commands

+### `berlioz:help`

+To get help and get all available commands.

 ### `berlioz:config`

-To see the beautify configuration.
+To get the beautify configuration.

 Parameters: